 Uterine pain should not be brushed away as normal pain.
 It is usually felt in the lower abdominal region and moves on further up to the back.
 If the condition persists for longer periods it can result in irregularities in menstruation and difficulties in conceiving.
 Hence, timely consultation can help immensely to nick this bud at the onset itself.
 The wide range of uterine conditions/ diseases can be effectively summed up as:

 Dysmenorrhea or painful menstruation is felt earlier to or during the menstrual cycle.
 It can be managed with hormonal therapy or medication.

 Menorrhagia refers to heavy and/or prolonged menstrual bleeding resulting in anemia.
 Treatments may be required for controlling the bleeding and for anemia.

 Uterine Prolapse is a condition in which the ligaments and muscles holding the uterus get weak.
 As a result, the uterus descends towards the bladder.
 This can cause symptoms like urine leakage.

 Congenital Uterine Malformations are the defects in the formation of a uterus from birth itself.
 These defects in the uterine structure can interfere with normal pregnancy or result in miscarriage.

-Uterine polyps and Fibroids – Polyps are the small growths which occur within the uterus and fibroids are growths that are mainly attached to the uterine walls and are larger and variable in size.
+Uterine polyps and Fibroids – Polyps are the small growths that occur within the uterus and fibroids are growths that are mainly attached to the uterine walls and are larger and variable in size.
 Both conditions cause pain and non-periodic bleeding in women.

-Endometriosis – When the endometrial (inner uterine lining) tissue is found outside the uterus due to certain conditions, it can trigger inflammation and formation of scar tissue.
+Endometriosis – When the endometrial (inner uterine lining) tissue is found outside the uterus due to certain conditions, it can trigger inflammation and the formation of scar tissue.

 Uterine cancer or endometrial cancer